mrSnow-tr/PortaLink/README.md

 # 🪵 Logging

-PortaLink provides application logging with rotating log files.
+Sharelink provides application logging with rotating log files.

 The default log directory is: